RocketMobster/warpcorereports/README.md

 5. **Graphs**: Toggle and control the number of data visualizations
 6. **Generate Report**: Click "Produce Report" to create your report

+### Produce vs Reroll

+- **Produce Report**: Applies the controls above (problems, detail, graphs, vessel, signatory, humor, figure bias, signatory reference, and seed) to create a new report.
+If you enter or lock a seed, it will be used; otherwise a seed is generated for you.
+- **Reroll Current Report**: Generates a new variation of the currently displayed report by creating a fresh seed (and stardate) while preserving the report’s existing settings (including Mission Template).
+Changes you make to the controls are NOT applied until you click Produce Report again.
+- **What changes on Reroll**: Randomized content only — problem topics and summaries, chart data, references selection, and other generated flavor text.
+- **What stays on Reroll**: The settings used to produce the currently displayed report — counts, detail level, graphs toggle/count, Mission Template, figure bias, vessel, signatory info, humor level, and signatory-reference choice.
+- **Seed lock nuance**: Seed lock affects the Seed control for Produce Report.
+Reroll always uses a fresh seed regardless of the lock or what’s currently typed in the Seed field.

 ### Advanced Features

 #### Reproducible Output